eslint/eslint/docs/src/user-guide/command-line-interface.md

 TODO: Resume here

 This option outputs information about the execution environment, including the version of Node, npm, and local and global installations of ESLint.

+* **Argument Type**: No argument.

 The ESLint team may ask for this information to help solve bugs.
 When you use this flag, the CLI does not perform linting.

 ##### `--env-info` example